How to Fix Outlook Error 0x80040119: 6 Proven Methods

 Can I recover data when scanpst says the PST is unrepairable?

 Sometimes.
-Back up the raw PST file first, then try a commercial repair tool such as Stellar Repair for Outlook, which has recovered mail from PSTs that scanpst flagged as hopeless in our testing on a 14 GB Gmail archive.
+Back up the raw PST file first, then try a commercial repair tool such as Stellar Repair for Outlook, which can recover mail from large PSTs that scanpst flags as hopeless.
 If the file is catastrophically damaged, import the most recent backup PST into a fresh Outlook profile and accept that a portion of the recent mail may be lost.